Worklytics/psoxy/infra/modules/psoxy-constants/README.md

 }
 ```

-### Attach Required Predefined AWS Policies to an AWS IAM Role
+### Attach min set of AWS-Managed Policies to an AWS IAM Role for Provisioning

 equivalent of https://docs.worklytics.co/psoxy/aws/getting-started#prerequisites step 2